 - Provide answers consistently.
 Patience and persistence are both equally important for using any type of online marketing or promoting strategy.
-Hold yourself accountable for posting responses daily or a few times a week, and don’t get discouraged if you don’t see much growth in the first couple weeks.
+Hold yourself accountable for posting responses daily or a few times a week, and don’t get discouraged if you don’t see much growth in the first couple of weeks.
 Just keep at it and genuinely try to help the individual behind the question.

 - Use links sparingly.
 Be careful about including off-site links in your answers.
 No matter how helpful and thoughtful your responses may be, you risk getting banned if you appear to be overly self-promotional.
 However, you can feel free to include a link to your own Quora profile.